freeCodeCamp/freeCodeCamp/guide/english/computer-science/data-mining/index.md

 | ------------- | :-----|
 |  Predictive Model Markup (PMML)   | Predictive Analytics |

 This is an XML-based language developed by the Data Mining Group(DMG)and is supported as an exchange format by many data mining applications.
-It is obly used for Predictive Analytics, a data mining task of high importance to business applications.
+It is only used for Predictive Analytics, a data mining task of high importance to business applications.

 ## Books